Press ESC to close

 The museum annually observes May 8, the date World War II ended in Europe.

 Norway’s Resistance Museum collection spotlights the Norwegian resistance.
 If you’re curious about the Norwegians plight during the occupation of Norway by Nazi Germany from 1940 to 1945, this is the place to visit.
-Also known as the Norwegian Home Front Museum.
 Photographs, documents, posters, items, replicas, original duplicates of newspapers and footages, are all used to tell the story of life in occupied Norway.
 Adjacent to the Museum is the memorial for Norwegian loyalists executed during World War II.

-Have you ever heard of a “hospital in a rock”?
-This is the name given to a hospital shaped in the caves underneath Buda Castle in Budapest, Hungary during the 1930s.
-In planning for World War II, the mayor of the Hungarian capital, Dr. Károly Szendy prearranged the construction of an emergency hospital and strengthened the bomb shelter under Buda Castle.
+In the 1940’s, the hospital was constructed in the caves underneath Buda Castle in Budapest, Hungary.
+In planning for World War II, the mayor of the Hungarian capital, Dr. Károly Szendy, prearranged the construction of an emergency hospital and strengthened the bomb shelter under Buda Castle.
+Now, with over a million visitors (virtual and in person) the museum proudly states that:

-During World War II, Gibraltar became increasingly significant militarily as Italy joined Germany in European and Northern African aggression.
+During World War II, Gibraltar’s military became increasingly significant, as Italy joined Germany in European and Northern African aggression.
 However, Gibraltar had a shortcoming—it lacked space for storing equipment and food and for housing personnel.
 The solution was tunneling.
-Those tunnels remain intact today and are available to visitors (advance tour reservations are required).
+These tunnels remain intact today and are available to visitors at the World War II Tunnels, Gibraltar.

 With tunnels providing underground space as well as a safe link to different parts of the base, the resulting underground city supported 16,000 troops and civilians, and food to last sixteen months.
 The tour can’t possibly cover all 34 miles of tunnels, but visitors will see the underground hospital, communications center, and munitions storage center.